How to capture payment during a voice call (Generic Pay Connector)

 Copy and paste the following code into the code editor of your /pay function:

-Click on the blue Save button at the bottom of the code editor pane.
+Select Save at the bottom of the code editor pane.

-Click the Deploy All button at the bottom of the page.
+Select Deploy All at the bottom of the page.
 This deploys your Twilio Function to the internet.

 Go to your browser tab with the Generic Pay Connector's configuration page.
-(Or in a new tab, navigate to Voice > Manage > Pay Connectors > Generic Pay Connector in the left navigation pane of your Twilio Console.)
+Alternatively, open Pay Connectors in Twilio Console or go to Voice > Manage > Pay Connectors > Generic Pay Connector in the legacy Console.

 Paste your Twilio Function's URL into the ENDPOINT URL field.